Recidiviz/covid19-dashboard/README.md

 **As of February 1, 2022, this application has officially been turned down.**

+No further updates are planned in this application, including security patches.

 If you need additional support modeling COVID-19 outbreaks, or monitoring release cohort outcomes, please contact our team.